Rethinking Gating Mechanism in Sparse MoE: Handling Arbitrary Modality Inputs with Confidence-Guided Gate: Proposed Method

-Where $\mathbf{1} \in \{0, 1\}^n$ is the selection vector for $M_m$ and $\mathbf{1}_i = 1$ represents the $i$-th instance from modality pool is selected. $\bar{M}_m$ will be sent to ConfSMoE for learning the interaction across different modalities.
-We denoted $M_m^*$ as the pre-imputed modality representation after ConfSMoE and $M^k_a$ as the available modality representation after k-th expert.
+Where $\mathbf{1} \in \{0, 1\}^b$ is the selection vector for $M_m$ and $\mathbf{1}_i = 1$ represents the $i$-th instance from the modality pool that is selected. $\bar{M}_m$ will be sent to ConfSMoE to learn the interaction between different modalities.
+We denoted $M_m^*$ as the pre-imputed modality representation after ConfSMoE and $M^k_a$ as the available modality representation returned from k-th expert.